Back to E-commerce Dictionary

 Examples of Content Gaps Analysis

-• 1An e-commerce team finds that many product pages lack specific 'sustainability attributes' that customers are increasingly searching for.
+• 1An e-commerce team finds that their product pages lack the sustainability details customers want to see.

-• 3A marketplace integration fails because product descriptions are too short, not meeting the channel's minimum character count requirement.
+• 3A marketplace rejects product uploads because the descriptions are too short to meet the channel's rules.

 How WISEPIM Helps